Cellular Context Influences Kinase Inhibitor Selectivity

 This article is not in any list yet, why not save it to one of your lists.Abstract

 A pivotal part of kinase chemical probe and drug development is assessment of the selectivity of a putative lead compound.
-While there is no consensus around the size of an appropriate panel or the type of assay(s) that are most appropriate, there is concurrence that gauging the number of on- and off-targets of a kinase inhibitor is essential.
-Historically, kinase selectivity panels have been comprised of cell-free assays.
-As pharmacology takes place in cells, we have compared profiling results generated using the cell-free assays to those obtained when a panel of cellular target engagement NanoBRET assays is used to assess selectivity in intact cells.
+While there is no consensus around the panel size or the type of assay(s) that are most appropriate, there is concurrence that gauging the number of on- and off-targets of a kinase inhibitor is essential.
+As pharmacology takes place in cells, we have compared profiling results for ten kinase inhibitors generated using the cell-free assays to those obtained when a panel of cellular target engagement NanoBRET assays is used to assess selectivity in intact cells.
+This is the first systematic comparison of these two approaches across a broad kinase panel.
 Comparison of the data sets demonstrates divergent results that can influence chemical probe prioritization.
-Furthermore, we identify unanticipated kinase interactions in cells for type II kinase inhibitors that are not observed in biochemical, cell-free systems.
+We identify unanticipated kinase interactions in cells for type II kinase inhibitors that are not observed in biochemical, cell-free systems.
+Furthermore, we characterize TPKI-39 as a DDR1, DDR2, and FLT1 chemical probe based on its in-cell selectivity profile.